Environmental Toxicology

 The insects haven’t been found in great numbers in the Golden State but researchers at the University of California, Davis, are on the forefront of finding ways to control the tiny eggs of spotted lanternflies in hopes of protecting key international trade relationships and crops.

-Environmental Toxicologist Wins UC Davis Award for Innovation and Creative Vision
+Environmental Toxicologist Wins UC Davis Award for Creativity and Innovation

 CA&ES Congratulates Three Staff Members for Their Outstanding Contributions